IkhyeonJo/AdminLTE-ASP-NET-CORE-MVC/README.md

 # I'm currently looking for a job
-# if you interested to hire me, please send email.
+# if you want to hire me, please send email.
 # Email Address: joeun3518@gmail.com

 # MyLaboratory